jwhop/BizHawk-Shuffler/README.md

 # Known bugs

-Super Mario 64 will switch when you get a ring.
+Super Mario 64 will switch when you get a coin.
 N64 games tend to display a "You cannot have two instances of Lua running at the same time" error.
 I do not yet know the cause of this or how to stop it.
 Let me know if you have any thoughts!

 # Contact me